Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Navigation

 - Fixed navigation makes it easier for users to browse the website and increase retention: In some ways, it's a passive call to action; always visible, always available.
 As a frequent website user, I get tired of scrolling vertically and feel the need to change.
 People like things which save them complication and time.
-Thus, by consistently maintaining a browser bar or menu anchored while users are scrolling avoids them having to scroll up to get to the bar when they want to browse other environments, sections, content and so on.
+So, by consistently maintaining a browser bar or menu anchored while users are scrolling avoids them having to scroll up to get to the bar when they want to browse other environments, sections, content and so on.

 - Maintaining the logo visible increases the brand value: Today there are an enormous number of applications, many with identical or similar features, so I feel that it’s vital to make a good impact on users and retain their interest, which can be all linked to a good brand image supplied by a logo, the name and optional slogan line.